General Dental Treatment in Fort Smith

 Routine Teeth Cleaning

 Twice a year, you should schedule a routine teeth cleaning.
-During this visit, one of our dental hygienists will remove plaque from your teeth, especially from places where your brush can't reach, such as underneath the gumline and between teeth.
+During this visit, one of our dental hygienists will remove plaque from your teeth, especially from places where your brush can't reach, such as under the gumline and between teeth.
 We will then clean your teeth and apply fluoride to help protect your teeth.

 Fillings replace damaged or decayed tooth structure with a restorative material.
 There are several different types of filling material, including: